Children’s right to development

 Uppsala University conducts high-quality, multidisciplinary research on children and young people, including language development, learning and didactics, social work and child and family law.

-Examples of departments doing research into children’s development
+Examples of ongoing research into children’s right to development